This post may include affiliate links. Thank you for your support.

 How do you shred beef quickly?

 Once you have chosen your cut of beef and slowly cooked it to juicy perfection, shredding it into individual strands of tender meat is a breeze!
-The entire process for making Mexican barbacoa is quick, easy and doesn’t require any fancy tools or kitchen gadgets!
+The entire process for making Mexican pulled beef barbacoa is quick, easy and doesn’t require any fancy tools or kitchen gadgets!

 - Two Forks: To shred beef, place two large forks adjacent to each other, with their backs facing each other.
 Pull the forks in opposite directions, breaking the beef into long shreds as you pull.
 Discard any large bits of fat or gristle.
 Repeat pulling the forks apart until all your beef is shredded.